cosmoskitten/beam/website/src/documentation/io/developing-io-overview.md

 * **Progress and size estimation:** `ParDo` can't provide hints to runners about progress or the size of data they are reading.
-Without size estimation of the data or progress on your read, the runner doesn't have any way to guess how large your read will be, and thus if it attempts to dynamically allocate workers, it does not have any clues as to how many workers you may need for your pipeline.
+Without size estimation of the data or progress on your read, the runner doesn't have any way to guess how large your read will be.
+Therefore, if the runner attempts to dynamically allocate workers, it does not have any clues as to how many workers you might need for your pipeline.

 * **Dynamic work rebalancing:** `ParDo` does not support dynamic work rebalancing, which is used by some readers to improve the processing speed of